MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1703.md

 - **ParentBundleId**  The product ID of the parent (if this product is part of a bundle).
 - **PFN**  The name of all packages to be downloaded and installed.
 - **PreviousHResult**  The previous HResult code.
-- **PreviousInstallState**  Previous installation state before it was canceled.
+- **PreviousInstallState**  Previous installation state before it was cancelled.
 - **ProductId**  The name of the package or packages requested for installation.
 - **RelatedCV**  Correlation Vector of a previous performed action on this product.
-- **SystemAttemptNumber**  Total number of automatic attempts to install before it was canceled.
+- **SystemAttemptNumber**  Total number of automatic attempts to install before it was cancelled.
-- **UserAttemptNumber**  Total number of user attempts to install before it was canceled.
+- **UserAttemptNumber**  Total number of user attempts to install before it was cancelled.
 - **WUContentId**  The Windows Update content ID.